rancher/helm-project-operator/README.md

 helm-project-operator
 ========

+This repo contains a set of two interlinked projects:

-The Helm Project Operator is a generic design for a Kubernetes Operator that acts on `ProjectHelmChart` CRs.
+- The **Helm Project Operator** is a generic design for a Kubernetes Operator that acts on `ProjectHelmChart` CRs.
+- **Helm Locker** is a Kubernetes operator that prevents resource drift on (i.e. "locks") Kubernetes objects that are tracked by Helm 3 releases.

-**Note: this project is not intended for standalone use.**
+**Note: These project are not intended for standalone use.**

+For more info on _Helm Locker_, see the [dedicated README file](README-helm-locker.md).

-It is intended to be implemented by a Project Operator (e.g. [`rancher/prometheus-federator`](https://github.com/rancher/prometheus-federator)) but provides a common definition for all Project Operators to use in order to support deploy specific, pre-bundled Helm charts (tied to a unique registered `spec.helmApiVersion` associated with the operator) across all project namespaces detected by this operator.
+Helm Project Operator is intended to be implemented by a Project Operator (e.g. [`rancher/prometheus-federator`](https://github.com/rancher/prometheus-federator)) but provides a common definition for all Project Operators to use in order to support deploy specific, pre-bundled Helm charts (tied to a unique registered `spec.helmApiVersion` associated with the operator) across all project namespaces detected by this operator.

 ## Getting Started